03 Dec Is LastPass Safe?

 Has LastPass Ever Been Hacked?

-  LastPass has a number of security features in place to protect its application, as well as user account information and data.
+LastPass has several security features in place to protect its application and user account information and data.

 That being said, LastPass (and any password manager) is not impervious to hacks.
-This is evident as recent as August 25th, 2022, where LastPass experienced a breach in their development environment.
-This particular instance resulted in some of their source code and technical information being stolen taken.
+This is evident as recently as August 25th, 2022, when LastPass experienced a breach in their development environment.
+This particular instance resulted in some of their source code and technical information being taken.

 An internal investigation revealed that the threat actor’s activity was limited to a short period of time.
 And while the threat actor was able to access the Development environment, their system design and controls prevented the threat actor from accessing any customer data or encrypted password vaults.

 While the encrypted information was not usable by the hackers, it did leave some users feeling uneasy about trusting their sensitive information to LastPass.

 This issue also led to an unauthorized party using obtained information to access a third-party cloud storage service, which is currently shared by LastPass and its affiliate GoTo.
 This was further discussed and made public by LastPass via an update on November 30th, 2022.
 The matter was escalated to an outside security firm named Madiant and law enforcement.

 LastPass has also experienced some other hacks throughout its history.
 Some users in 2021 reported that their LastPass Master Passwords may have been compromised.
 Although LastPass claimed they hadn’t been breached, many people who received emails warning them of unknown login attempts into their accounts lost trust in the company.
 Despite this skepticism, LastPass insisted it was simply the result of a credential stuffing attack.